 I am a retired Reform rabbi.
 For over forty years my life was spent immersed with words.
 I read.
 I wrote.
 I spoke.
 (Occasionally I listened.)
-But all along I increasingly became aware that I liked to look.
-And the joy I derived in taking pictures became a passion.
+But all along I increasingly became aware that — to paraphrase Peter Sellers in the movie "Being There" — I liked to look.
+And the joy I derive in taking pictures has now became a passion.

 My photographs have been accepted in Jersey City's "Cathedral Arts Festival," Studio Montclair's "State of the Art" exhibition, and the annual Photography Exhibition of the Belmar Arts Council, where I have been the recipient of the "Merit Award in Black and White Photography" (2019) and the "Merit Award in Photojournalism" (2020).
 Additionally, I have had images purchased for commercial usage in places as distant as Scotland.

 During the Covid-19 pandemic, I shot a series of images of businesses which have been shuttered both before and as a consequence of the Coronavirus.
-You may see the pictures on this website as well as on Steve Bennett's Pandemic Lens site.
+You may see the pictures on this website as well as on Steve Bennett's Pandemic Lens blog.
+(Click here to see a trailer made by Steve Bennett featuring one of my images: "Abandoned.")
 I have also published several of the photographs in a book entitled "Suburban Decay" which is available for purchase.

 I shoot mirrorless digital cameras, using the Leica Q2, the Sony a7iii and the Fujifilm x100f.